 PHOENIX WARS

-Rezarus Phoenix Wars is a solo-focused PvP phoenix missiles only arena combat mode built around aim and evasion.
-Players pilot Leopard tanks equipped with Phoenix Missiles, battling in nearly duel-like skirmishes where raw aim, prediction and juking win out most.
-If you are new to Phoenix Wars, here's a quick guide to the mode that closest resembles the traditional first person shooter, but with tanks instead.
+Rezarus Phoenix Wars is a solo-focused, Phoenix-missiles-only arena combat mode built around aim and evasion.
+Players pilot Leopard tanks in nearly duel-like skirmishes where raw aim, prediction and juking win out.
+If you are new to Phoenix Wars, here's a quick guide to the mode that most closely resembles a traditional first-person shooter — only with tanks.

 About Phoenix Wars